torvalds/linux/Documentation/networking/can.rst

     $ ip link set canX type can restart

-Note that a restart will also create a CAN error message frame (see also :ref:`socketcan-network-problem-notifications`).
+Analte that a restart will also create a CAN error message frame (see also :ref:`socketcan-network-problem-analtifications`).

 .. _socketcan-can-fd-driver: